 TTY gives you information about the terminal used to log on. pts means pseudo terminal slave which indicates that the user logged in via SSH connection.

 JCPU is the time used by all processes attached to the TTY and PCPU is the time used by the current process running by the user.
-You can see this current process under WHAT column.
+You can see this current process under the WHAT column.

 2. Check who is logged in with who command